wentelteefje/safe-merkleproofs/README.md

 The root hash represents the entire set of leaf nodes and is a cryptographic commitment to the initial data set.
 If we would change just a single symbol of one of the input strings this would result in different leaf hashes and thus in a different root hash.
 This simple example already encapsulates the general construction procedure of a Merkle tree:

-1. **Start with Leaf Nodes**: Begin by hashing the data to obtain a list of hash values.
-These hashes are the leaf nodes of the Merkle tree.
+1. **Start with Leaf Nodes**: We begin by hashing the data to obtain a list of hash values.
+These hashes serve as the leaf nodes of the Merkle tree.
-2. **Pair and Hash**: Pair each leaf node with its immediate adjacent sibling.
-For every such pair, concatenate their hash values and hash the resultant string.
+2. **Pair and Hash**: We pair each leaf node with its adjacent sibling.
+For every such pair, we concatenate their hash values and hash the resultant value.
 This process creates the parent nodes at the next level of the tree.
-If a leaf node does not have a sibling (which occurs when the number of leaf nodes is odd), you should either duplicate that lone leaf or insert a leaf with a default value.
+If a leaf node does not have a sibling, which happens when the number of leaf nodes is odd, we either duplicate that lone leaf or insert a leaf with a default value.
 This adjustment ensures an even number of nodes for pairing.
-Though not mandatory for Merkle proofs, this approach is generally adopted to improve the efficiency of the data structure.
+Although not essential for Merkle proofs, this method is typically employed to enhance the efficiency of the data structure.

 This pairing and hashing process is repeated for each level of the tree until we reach the top of the tree.
 This single hash is the root of the Merkle tree.
 The root hash represents the entire set of leaf nodes and is used to verify the contents of the tree.